A Buddhist Jew’s Pilgrimages to Auschwitz

 Roshi Bernie Glassman welcomed us on the first evening.
 His instructions were sparse and hit the mark: the teacher of the retreat was Auschwitz.
 The five-day retreat began with detailed tours through the “museum,” immersing everyone in the sea of information that can only make a sane human being begin to feel insane.
 The progressive overwhelm was compounded by the fact that we were a hundred people from different backgrounds, including Poles, Germans, Jews, Israelis, Palestinians, Americans, and Native Americans—each person with a different reason for being there—each with a different wound.

 The three tenets of the Peacemaker order were Not Knowing, Bearing Witness and Loving Action.
-Not knowing was having no answers or IMG_4285plan—something I was already acquainted with.
+Not knowing was having no answers or plan—something I was already acquainted with.
 Bearing witness to the past took the form of meditating alongside the selection site at Birkenau while taking turns reading names of the dead aloud for several hours a day.
 Bearing witness to the present included small daily council circles before breakfast where we shared our feelings and experiences.
 The council circles were the only mandatory part of the schedule and, in a way, the most excruciating.
 Finally, Loving Action was the natural, uncontrived response arising from the first two.

 People assumed we were here to acknowledge and pay respects to events of the past.
 But Auschwitz dredged up shadows of the present—the sense of one person having more or less value than another—the sense of isolation, and of being other.
 It not only heightened the perception of one’s own pain, but everyone else’s.
 As feelings rose to the surface, the flimsy veils of distance and rational thought came unglued.